bartbutenaers/node-red-contrib-multipart-stream-encoder/README.md

 ![Multipart grid](https://raw.githubusercontent.com/bartbutenaers/node-red-contrib-multipart-stream/master/images/multipart_grid.png)

 Now it looks like each \<img> element gets it's own browser thread (to render it's video stream), because the browser doesn't freeze anymore.

+## Http headers
+At the start of the stream, ***global http headers*** will be send.
+Afterwards each part of the multipart stream will contain ***part http headers***, followed by the real data (e.g. an image).

+To make sure the client understands that a stream has been setup, both type of headers need some minimal entries:
++ Global headers : the content-type should mention the 'multipart' type, and by disabling all kind of caching we make sure that all data is being handled (instead of using previous data from the cache).
++ Part headers : the content-type should reflect the type of data that we are sending, so the client knows how to render that data (e.g. image/jpeg).
+Remark: if a content-length is specified, it will be replaced by the content length calculated by the encoder node.

+By default, all required http headers (on both levels) will be available in the config screen.
+You can always replace them or add new ones, but make sure you don't remove mandatory headers (or the stream will fail)!!

+***None*** of both headers can be specified via the `msg.headers` field!